ansible/ansible/docs/docsite/rst/user_guide/vault.rst

     contrib/vault/vault-keyring-client.py --vault-id dev

-For an example of a client script that loads passwords from the system keyring, see :file:`contrib/vault/vault-keyring-client.py`.
+For an example of a client script that loads passwords from the system keyring, see the `vault-keyring-client script <https://github.com/ansible-community/contrib-scripts/blob/main/vault/vault-keyring-client.py>`_.

 Encrypting content with Ansible Vault
 =====================================